Probate Q&A Series How do you use a permissive notice approach under N.C. Gen. Stat. § 28A-18-11 for final accounting in North Carolina probate?

 • Draft Notice: Include the hearing date, time, place, and final account summary.

-• Mail on Time: Send notice at least 30 days before the hearing to all interested parties in North Carolina.
+• Mail on Time: Send notice at least 20 days before the hearing to all interested parties entitled to notice.

 • File Proof: Submit an affidavit of mailing to the clerk’s office.

-• Monitor Objections: Track any exceptions filed within the 30-day period.
+• Monitor Objections: Track any exceptions filed before or at the hearing.

 • Secure Confirmation: Attend the hearing and request the clerk’s order confirming the account if no disputes arise.